 Study plan for 15 days for IBPS PO

+Candidates should be very careful while preparing for the topics necessary for the IBPS PO exam.
 The 3 major requirements for proper preparation for the bank exam are:

 - Time management

-Accuracy: Make sure that you increase the number of the correct answers and minimize the wrong attempts so that the marks per correct answer will be valued.
+Accuracy: Make sure that you increase the number of correct answers and minimize the wrong attempts so that the marks per correct answer will be valued.

-Time Management: This is the most important part of the examination, it depends upon how you attempt the question, how you manage to give time to sections that need more time which can get over in few minutes.
+Time Management: This is the most important part of the examination, it depends upon how you attempt the question, and how you manage to give time to sections that need more time which can get over in a few minutes.

-Speed: This part is the part which can give you confidence and help you to crack IBPS PO examination.
+Speed: This part is the part which can give you confidence and help you to crack the IBPS PO examination.